With all the benefits creatine is known for, some people have experienced tiredness associated with its supplementation.

 If your sleep system is altered when you’re using creatine, you might be left feeling tired and fatigued as a result.

 The study found that sleep time was reduced and sleep structure was altered.
-While the study was not undertaken on humans and it doesn’t specifically address a connection between creatine and tiredness, it does provide some relevant considerations:
+While the study was not undertaken on humans, and it doesn’t specifically address a connection between creatine and tiredness, it does provide some relevant considerations:

 Type Of Creatine: What Is In Your Creatine Supplement?

 Pre-workout typically includes stimulants like caffeine, at around 400-500mg per serving.
 For comparison, a typical cup of coffee has around 100mg of caffeine.
-After experiencing the high of pre-workout where you’re feeling revved up, firing and ready to smash your training, you can experience a caffeine crash.

 Other Supplements: What Other Supplements Are You Using?

-Have a think about other supplements you’re taking as well:
+Think about other supplements you’re taking as well:

-- If you’re using steroids this can affect energy levels as hormones in your body adjust.
+• If you’re using steroids, this can affect energy levels as hormones in your body adjust.

 Nutrition: Are You Eating In A Calorie Deficit?